Protocol for Counterfactually Transporting an Unknown Qubit: Methods

 And after the $M$-th $BS_M$, with $M$ very large, the combined state of Bob's quantum object and Alice's photon $\simeq$ $\alpha \left| \text{pass} \right\rangle \left| \text{100} \right\rangle + \beta \left| \text{block} \right\rangle \left| \text{010} \right\rangle$.
 We thus have a fully counterfactual CNOT gate, with Bob's as the control bit, $\left| \text{pass} \right\rangle \equiv \left| \text{0} \right\rangle$, $\left| \text{block} \right\rangle \equiv \left| \text{1} \right\rangle$, and Alice's as the target bit, $\left| \text{100} \right\rangle \equiv \left| \text{0} \right\rangle$, $\left| \text{010} \right\rangle \equiv \left| \text{1} \right\rangle$, again for only one of Alice's possible input states, namely $\left| \text{0} \right\rangle$.

 Complete counterfactuality is ensured: Any photon going into the channel would either be lost due to measurement by Bob's object or else end up at one of the detectors $D_3$.
 This is the most direct, intuitive definition of counterfactuality.
-Defining counterfactuality in terms of weak measurements, for instance, has proven controversial \cite{Vaidman 2014, Salih reply}.
+Defining counterfactuality in terms of weak measurements, for instance, has proven controversial \cite{Vaidman 2014, Salih reply}, leading to the claim that ``the photon did not enter the channel, it did not leave, but it was there''.
+(Weak measurements are also known to record faster-than-light speeds.)
 Moreover, by Eqs. \ref{For m-th} and \ref{After m-th}, the probability amplitude of the photonic state $\left| \text{001} \right\rangle$ corresponding to the photon being in the channel is virtually zero for large enough $M$ and $N$.
 Nevertheless, the scheme is not practical, and more fundamentally, it only works for one of Alice's input states.

 Let us now consider a more versatile Michelson version, showing in principle how to achieve a counterfactual quantum CNOT gate for all possible input values.
 Here, the function of $BS$ in the Mach-Zehnder CQZE setup of FIG. 1b is achieved by the combined action of switchable polarisation rotator $SPR$ and polarising beamsplitter \cite{Salih, Salih PRA} $PBS$, as shown in FIG. \ref{fig: M-CQZE}.
 Bob's quantum object $QO{_B}$ exists in a superposition of blocking and not blocking the channel.
 Here, $H$($V$) refers to horizontal (vertical) polarisation.
 The action of $SPR^{H(V)}_i$, in Alice's $H(V)$-input setup, on her photon is the following,